-If you've been diagnosed with a home sleep apnea test, one of the first things you probably thought about was your options for treatment.
-You probably knew that a CPAP machine was a common treatment for sleep apnea, but maybe you didn't know what other options there are.
+If you've been diagnosed with sleep apnea, one of the first things you probably thought about was your options for treatment.
+You probably know that a CPAP machine is a common treatment for sleep apnea, but maybe you didn't know what other options there are.

 Luckily, there are several alternatives to CPAP.
 The good news is that whatever treatment method you choose will likely improve your quality of life and help you get better sleep at night.

 This article may be what you need if you're looking for something different from a CPAP machine.
-In it, we'll cover the most common alternatives to CPAP machines and how they work so that you can make an informed decision about which is right for you!
+Today, we'll cover the most common alternatives to CPAP machines and how they work so that you can make an informed decision!

 What is CPAP?